 Need-based loan with a fixed interest for the life of the loan.
 No interest accrues while the student is enrolled at least half-time.
 Repayment begins six months after the student ceases half-time enrollment.
-Interest subsidy as of July 1, 2013, for first-time Federal Direct Subsidized Loan borrower is eliminated after he/she exceeds 150% published length of his/her program (measured in academic years).
 For more information, please refer to the Plain Language Loan Disclosure.
 To view borrowing limits and to learn more about this loan, please visit the Department of Education's website.